 Are Alberta Depots open to the public and accepting beverage containers?

-Yes, most depots in Alberta are open, though a few remain closed and some may still have reduced hours of operation.
+Yes, most depots in Alberta are open, though a few may have reduced hours or operation.
 Click here to find an open depot near you.
 While hours reported on the website are updated every 24 hours, you may also want to call your local depot first to ensure that it is open.

 What precautions are being taken to ensure my safety?

-Most depots have continued to operate since the pandemic began and have health and safety measures in place based on Government of Alberta guidelines.
-With the Government of Alberta’s recovery plan underway, that commitment to health and safety will not change.
+Most depots have continued to operate since the pandemic began and are committed to the health and safety of customers and staff.
+Depots across Alberta have implemented many different measures to prevent the spread of COVID-19.
+While those measures may vary according to depot size and set up, they include things like social distancing, additional cleaning and sanitizing, the wearing of masks by staff, COVID signage and plastic barriers between customers and staff.
 When visiting a depot, please continue to follow all government recommendations on preventing the spread of COVID-19.
 This includes limiting depot visits to one person per family.

 The beverage container recycling industry is also working closely with Alberta Health Services inspectors.
 Results of inspections have been very positive to date, and any issues are communicated to depots for follow up.

 If I choose not to visit a Depot right now, what can I do with my beverage containers?

 If you have the option, store your containers outside, preferably in a shed or garage.
 Give your containers a quick rinse to prevent wildlife or insects from being attracted to them.
 We recommend using a reusable and washable bag if you have one, or you can use a certified compostable bag.
 If you do not have an outdoor storage space, we recommend keeping your containers in a water-tight bin in the least-used location of your home.